athikaf/Angular-weatherApp/README.md

 If you need anything else, you can connect with me on Twitter or LinkedIn.
 Links are on my profile.

-Lastly, a shoutout to Sameer Saini on YouTube.

 ## General Angular Documentation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.